zdravkov/kendo-docs/api/framework/datasource.md

 ### schema.groups `Function|String`

 The field from the server response which contains the groups.
-If set to a function - the function will be called to return the groups from the response.
+Can be set to a function which is called to return the groups from the response.

 > The `groups` option is used only when the [serverGrouping](#configuration-serverGrouping) option is set to `true`.